-It has to be noted however that even though the Angels were there they saw Mary's actions and were a bit perplexed about what Mary was doing.
-Remember that these were elect angels who God the Father had confirmed that they would remain in fellowship with God and so they do not know of the experience of redemption.
+Even though the Angels were there, and they saw Mary's actions they were a bit perplexed about what Mary was doing.
+Remember that these were elect angels who God the Father had confirmed that they would remain in fellowship with God.
+They had never sinned and could never sin.
+So, they do not personally know about the experience of redemption.
 We know that angels are extremely interested in redemption but they are puzzled by it and so they would not quite understand how Mary felt and how and why she was reacting that way.
 One writer explains: